The-OpenROAD-Project/OpenLane/README.md

 # Setting up the PDK: skywater-pdk

-- Clone and build one skywater-pdk variant(s) inside the pdks directory:
+- Clone and build at least one skywater-pdk standard cell Library inside the pdks directory:
-    - To setup one variant only
+    - To setup one standard cell library only

     ```bash
         export PDK_ROOT=<absolute path to where skywater-pdk and open_pdks will reside>